Characterizing the range of the complex Monge-Amp\`ere operator: Solving the complex Monge--Ampère equation

 \subsection{Cegrell--Lebesgue decomposition}

-First, let us recall the Cegrell--Lebesgue decomposition theorem in the local setting.
-Let $\Omega \subset \mathbb{C}^n$ be a bounded hyperconvex domain. \begin{thm} $($\cite[Theorem 5.11]{Ce04}$)$ Let $\mu$ be a positive measure on $\Omega$.
+First, let us recall the Cegrell--Lebesgue decomposition theorem in a bounded hyperconvex domain $\Omega \subset \mathbb{C}^n$. \begin{thm} $($\cite[Theorem 5.11]{Ce04}$)$ Let $\mu$ be a positive measure on $\Omega$.
 Then, $\mu$ can be decomposed into a regular positive (non-pluripolar) measure $\mu_r$, and the singular positive (pluripolar) measure $\mu_s$ has support on some pluripolar set such that

 \end{thm} We claim that the Cegrell--Lebesgue decomposition of $\mu$ is unique.
 Indeed, suppose that $\mu_r'$ and $\mu_s'$ are other Cegrell--Lebesgue decompositions, and that

 where $u,u' \in {\rm PSH}(\Omega) $.
 Set $A:= \{ u = -\infty\}\cup \{ u'=-\infty \} = \{ u+ u' = -\infty\}$.
 For $\forall f \in C_0 (\Omega)$, since $\int_A \mu_r = \int_A \mu_r'=0$, we have